 Click here to open the client and connect now.

 You can also connect via telnet using any terminal program of your choosing.

 SyncTERM is a great terminal that runs on Windows, Linux, or macOS, and resembles the fancy old DOS terminals from back in the day.
-Once you install it, just point it to conchaos.synchro.net, using either telnet on standard port #23 or SSH (secure shell) on port #2278.
+Once you install it, just point it to conchaos.synchro.net (if it's not already listed in the included directory), using either telnet on standard port #23 or SSH (secure shell) on port #2278.

 If you have an Android phone, there are several terminal clients available on the Google Play store, such as ConnectBot.